elasticdotventures/dotfiles/README.md

 # What is so Opionated?
 0MG. _b00t_ tries very hard to be Templates and Tools ("TnT") but inevitably through the selection of those it's opinions on "best" approach.
+For example, snapd packages are at the core of ubuntu, and for various reasons ubuntu is the base image.
+Even if you start at alpine Linux it's going to look very ubuntu-ish if you use _b00t_.

 The organizational pattern is formatted around a cross-competency, "Don't make me think" (any more than I need to) so it assigns emojis to meanings.